 Simply answer a few easy questions below to be connected with local Aerial Lift suppliers that can meet your needs.
 You can then compare prices to save!

-Get the Best Rates from Aerial Lift Providers
+Get Pricing from Multiple Aerial Lift Providers

 TYPES OF AERIAL LIFTS

 Below are a few examples of different types of aerial lifts

 Before you purchase an aerial lift, you must know how high you want the lift to reach.
 Start by measuring the shelves that you want to reach with the lift, the work location, or the equipment that needs servicing.
 Include variations such as ceiling height, ground level, or doorframes.

 The lift height is measured to the platform height.
 This is how high the bucket or the lift platform extends.
 The working height will be six feet above this point.
 If you have a lift with a platform height of 19 feet, then the maximum work height will be up to 25 feet.

 You also need to consider the lifting capacity.
 This is how much weight the lift can support.
 We also call this the operating capacity.
 This may be around 300-2,000 lbs.
 A standard lift has a capacity of about 500-700lbs.
 This is enough for equipment and two workers, roughly.

 Capacity and height have a limiting factor.
 A lift that has a greater capacity is going to be larger.
 If you need the lift to move in an indoor environment, then it might have to fit in tight spaces or through doorways.
 If you have an outdoor lift, it may have to fit through a trailer or a gate.
 You need to balance the physical requirements of the workspace you have with the capacity and height of the lift.